 External Penetration Testing leverages automation in order to test against over 100,000 vulnerabilities and is complimented with manual testing to further explore gaps in your security posture.
 Our US-based security experts will work to identify weaknesses that could be exploited to interfere with the confidentiality, availability, and integrity of your network.
 With our findings, we will provide a detailed report and give your team guidance towards how to minimize your network’s external facing attack surface.

 A penetration test can help justify the resources needed to close the security gaps that directly impact your risk level.
 With our detailed report, you will be able to facilitate the compliance process and identify potential compliance violations.

-Your sales team can also benefit from security.
-During the vetting process of new vendors, your prospects may require a copy of your most recent penetration test to ensure they are doing business with a secure company.
+Often times your sales team can also benefit from security.
+For example, during the vetting process of new vendors your prospects may require a copy of your most recent penetration test to ensure they are doing business with a secure company.

 Assessment Report includes: